 Defining and Measuring Learning Outcomes

 What kind of education do students need from our institutions of higher learning and what skills should these institutions teach and develop in their graduates?
-The Higher Education Quality Council of Ontario (HEQCO) staged an international conference in May -- Measuring the Value of a Postsecondary Education, which illustrated the growing trend toward defining, implementing and measuring learning outcomes.
+The Higher Education Quality Council of Ontario (HEQCO) staged an international conference in May 2011, which illustrated the growing trend toward defining, implementing and measuring learning outcomes.
+The conference proceedings are available in a book, Measuring the Value of a Postsecondary Education, edited by Ken Norrie, former vice-president, research and Mary Catharine Lennon, senior research analyst at HEQCO.

 Now, HEQCO is conducting three major research projects focused on defining and measuring learning outcomes, working with Ontario’s colleges, universities in partnership with international organizations.
 The projects build on the provincial government’s work in quality assessment and learning outcomes.